FaiseurDeFantasy/robertalab/Docker/_README.txt

 4. RUN THE SERVER

-4.1 EMBEDDED SERVER
-Assume that the exported environment variable DB_PARENTDIR contains a valid data base directory, e.g. db-$VERSION, then run the upgrader first, if a new version is deployed (running it, if nothing has to be updated, is a noop): docker run -v $DB_PARENTDIR:/opt/db rbudde/openroberta_upgrade:$BRANCH-$VERSION and then start the server with an embedded database (no sqlclient access during operation, otherwise fine)
+4.1 UPGRADING THE DATABASE (IF REQUIRED FOR A NEW VERSION) Assume that the exported environment variable DB_PARENTDIR contains a valid data base directory, i.e. a directory containing versions of the database, then run the upgrader first, if a new version is deployed (running it, if nothing has to be updated, is a noop):

+docker run -v $DB_PARENTDIR:/opt/db rbudde/openroberta_upgrade:$BRANCH-$VERSION

+4.2 EMBEDDED SERVER
+Assume that the exported environment variable DB_PARENTDIR contains a valid data base directory, then start the server with an embedded database (no sqlclient access during operation, otherwise fine)
 - with docker:
   docker run -p 7100:1999 -v $DB_PARENTDIR:/opt/db rbudde/openroberta_embedded:$BRANCH-$VERSION &
 - with docker-compose (using compose for a single container may appear a bit over-engineered):